 - 1. Access the policy for which you want to refresh the metadata. - 2.
-In the Design workspace, perform one of the following steps: - If you want to refresh the metadata for the policy, in the Edit section of the toolbar, select .
-The metadata for the policy is refreshed. - If you want to refresh the metadata for a node, select the node, and then in the Properties window for the node, select .
-The metadata for the node is refreshed.
+In the Design workspace, perform one of the following steps:

+- If you want to refresh the metadata for the policy, in the Edit section of the toolbar, select C. The metadata for the policy is refreshed.